 Getinet is a Partnerships Associate leading the Government Relations Department at One Acre Fund in Ethiopia.
-He speaks about his career progression, joining One Acre Fund, and gives us an insider’s view of the roadmap towards positioning farmers as drivers of positive environmental impact.

 What does a typical day look like for you?